AMD Strix Halo laptops- complete list, best options (Ryzen AI Max+ 395, Ryzen AI Max 390)

 amd strix point AI 300 Max lineup

-As far as that Ryzen AI Max+ 395 goes, my sources mention graphics performance somewhere between a mid-powered RTX 4060 and 4070.
-That’s impressive for an iGPU and 2.5-3x what something like a Radeon 890M can offer, or at least 2x what’s offered on Intel’s side by the Arrow Lake Core Ultra 200H chips with the faster Arc 140v iGPU.
+As far as that Ryzen AI Max+ 395 goes, expect graphics performance somewhere between a mid-powered RTX 4060 and 4070.
+This AMD hardware works best at around 70-80W, so the GPU performance is compared to a 4060/4070 at the wattage as well.
+Nonetheless, that’s impressive for an iGPU and 2.5-3x what something like a Radeon 890M can offer, or at least 2x what’s offered on Intel’s side by the Arrow Lake Core Ultra 200H chips with the faster Arc 140T iGPU.

 Nonetheless, I am interested in how well this platform is going to scale down at lower power levels.
 Strix Point does very well, especially on the iGPU side, where the Radeon 890M at 20W still scores roughly 75-80% of its full potential at 45+W. But with these Ryzen AI Max SKUs and Radeon 8000 graphics, the differences are going to be most likely bigger.